euphorie/osha.oiradoc/docs/manuals/editor2.rst

 * Safari version 12 or later
 * Mozilla Firefox version 60 or later
 * Microsoft Edge
-* Microsoft Internet Explorer 11
+* Microsoft Internet Explorer 11 (Deteriorated user experience is to be expected)

     .. note::